Moduli spaces of (G,h)-constellations: Outlook

 \begin{ques} Does the scheme $\Mth$ corepresent the moduli functor $\fMth$ of $\theta$--semistable $(G,h)$--constellations? \end{ques}

 First of all, one has to face the question if every $\theta$--semistable $(G,h)$--constellation is also GIT--semistable.
 Secondly, it would be interesting to determine the values of $\theta$ for which the notions of $\theta$--stability and $\theta$--semistability coincide.
 In this case we obtain $\Mth = \sMth$.
-For example this is true for the invariant Hilbert scheme.
-Since $h(\rho_0) = 1$, any subsheaf $\F'$ of a $(G,h)$--constellation $\F$ has a Hilbert function $h'$ with $h'(\rho_0) = 0$ or $h'(\rho_0) = 1$.
-In the first case, $\theta(\F')$ is strictly positive and in the second case, $\F' = \F$ by Section \ref{HilbgleichMth}.
-Hence there are no $\theta$--semistable $(G,h)$--constellations which are not $\theta$--stable.
+For example this is true for the invariant Hilbert scheme: Since $h(\rho_0) = 1$, a $(G,h)$--constellation has no non-zero proper subsheaf generated in $D_-$.
+Hence every $\theta$--semistable $(G,h)$--constellation is $\theta$--stable.

-In the construction of Craw and Ishii \cite{CI:2004} and King \cite{Kin:1994} $\theta$ only consists of finitely many components.
+In the construction of Craw and Ishii \cite{CI:2004} and King \cite{Kin:1994} the stability condition $\theta$ only consists of finitely many components.
 In their case, $\theta$--semistability and GIT--semistability are even equivalent, as well as $\theta$--stability and GIT--stability.
 It would be interesting to know if this also holds in our case.
 With regard to Theorem \ref{equivGITstab} this question is equivalent to the following one: